istio/istio.io/content/docs/tasks/traffic-management/ingress/secure-ingress-sds/index.md

 ---
-title: Securing Gateways with HTTPS Using Secret Discovery Service
+title: Securing HTTPS Gateways - SDS Approach
+linktitle: Secure Gateways (SDS)
-description: Describes how to configure Istio to expose a service outside of the service mesh, over TLS or Mutual TLS, using secret discovery service.
+description: Expose a service outside of the service mesh over TLS or mTLS using the secret discovery serivce (SDS).
-weight: 32
+weight: 21
+aliases:
+    - /docs/tasks/traffic-management/secure-ingress/sds/
 keywords: [traffic-management,ingress,sds-credentials]
 ---

-The [Control Ingress Traffic task](/docs/tasks/traffic-management/ingress) describes how to configure an ingress gateway to expose an HTTP endpoint of a service to external traffic.
-This task shows how to do it but using HTTPS access to the service with either simple or mutual TLS.
-The private key, server certificate, and root certificate required in mutual TLS are configured using Secret Discovery Service (SDS).
+The [Control Ingress Traffic task](/docs/tasks/traffic-management/ingress) describes how to configure an ingress gateway to expose an HTTP service to external traffic.
+This task shows how to expose a secure HTTPS service using either simple or mutual TLS.

+The TLS required private key, server certificate, and root certificate, are configured using the Secret Discovery Service (SDS).

 ## Before you begin